-As the Corporation believes it is important to engage with Shareholders on its approach to executive compensation, the Chair of the Board, members of the Corporate Governance and Nominating Committee, and the Chair of the Human Resources and Compensation Committee have previously met with interested stakeholders, including the Canadian Coalition For Good Governance, without the presence of management, to discuss governance issues of importance and to allow Shareholders to express their views on governance matters and the Corporation's approach to executive compensation.
+As the Corporation believes it is important to engage with Shareholders on its approach to executive compensation, the Chair of the Board, members of the Corporate Governance and Nominating Committee, and the Chair of the

+Human Resources and Compensation Committee have previously met with interested stakeholders without the presence of management, to discuss governance issues of importance and to allow Shareholders to express their views on governance matters and the Corporation's approach to executive compensation.
 In 2011, the Corporation adopted a "say-on-pay" policy and held its first advisory vote on its approach to executive compensation.
 The Corporation is now holding its eleventh advisory vote this year.